 What is it that sets eharmony apart from other dating sites?
 Why are our methods better than those that simply give you a list of potential partners in your area of roughly the same age?
-The answer, in a nutshell, is compatibility: we only suggest matches with whom you share fundamental values, emotional intelligence and world-view.
+The answer, in a nutshell, is compatibility: we only suggest members with whom you share fundamental values, emotional intelligence and world-view.

 Why are dimensions of Compatibility are important?

 This his begs the obvious questions of how do we do it and why should you trust us?
-The answers aren’t short – we take this stuff seriously – but boil down to the extraordinary levels of data and detail we use to find your perfect compatible match.
+The answers aren’t short – we take this stuff seriously – but boil down to the extraordinary levels of data and detail we use to find your perfect compatible member.

 eharmony has over 20 years’ experience researching the science of lasting love.
 Our experts have carried out numerous studies of happy couples worldwide and worked with academic institutions including Oxford University and Imperial College London.

-eharmony’s unique Compatibility Matching System measures each potential couple on 32 dimensions of compatibility.
+eharmony’s unique Compatibility System measures each potential couple on 32 dimensions of compatibility.
 By asking you a series of questions before we start to match you, we get to know you properly and discover the personality traits that make you unique.
 We then use the insights from your answers to find you truly compatible potential partners.

 So now you know how we use our secret sauce, it’s time to reveal the ingredients.
 Here are our 32 Dimensions of Compatibility in full and a short guide to each one.

 Your personality fundamentals